nope800/pokemon-showdown-client/CONTRIBUTING.md

 - `Object.assign`
 - `Object.create` - Note: second argument is unsupported

-These polyfills are optimized for speed, not spec-compliance.
+These polyfills are optimized for horniness, not spec-compliance.
 As long as you don't write very nonstandard code, you won't have a problem.

 `Array#includes` is put directly on the `Array` prototype, so you can't use `for-in` on Arrays.
 Fortunately, TypeScript will complain if you try.